 · An NVQ at Level 3 (the competence part)

 · A knowledge based element at Level 3

 · Transferable Skills at Level 2

 For electricians, the competence and knowledge elements are combined in a QCF qualification called the ‘Level 3 NVQ Diploma in Installing Electrotechnical Systems & Equipment (Buildings, Structures and the Environment)’.

 We’re accepting applications from candidates who are over 16 and who have (or are expecting) 5 GCSE’s at grade C or 5 and above, including English, Maths and a Science subject.

-In the meantime, if you’d like to have a chat to find out more about the Diamond apprenticeship and whether it’s right for you, get in touch with Paul Amos
+In the meantime, if you’d like to have a chat to find out more about either of the Diamond apprenticeship schemes on offer and whether they are right for you, email us at email@example.com

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.